-As part of the Study, the project team is asking for input from the local officials and community stakeholders to understand what pedestrian and bicycle mobility and access is needed.
-As part of the LCD Study phase, when developing the project Purpose and Need for improvements, all modes of transportation are taken into consideration regarding the bridge, including: pedestrians, cyclists, transit, vehicular, and marine uses.
+As part of the LCD Study, the project team asked for input from the local officials and community stakeholders to understand what pedestrian and bicycle mobility and access is needed.
+When developing the project Purpose and Need for improvements, all modes of transportation were taken into consideration regarding the proposed bridge improvements, including pedestrians, cyclists, transit, vehicular, and marine uses.
 The PPA recommends sidewalks and shoulders on both sides of the bridge to enhance pedestrian and bicycle access and safety.

 How much will it cost and who will pay for it?

-The cost of implementing the Preliminary Preferred Alternative (PPA) will be estimated as part of the Local Concept Development (LCD) Study, and the LPE Phase and future phases will qualify to be funded with Federal dollars if it meets the Federal requirements.
+The cost of implementing the Preliminary Preferred Alternative (PPA) was estimated as part of the Local Concept Development (LCD) Study, and the LPE Phase and future phases will qualify to be funded with Federal dollars provided the design and construction plans meet the Federal requirements.

 How will the project affect the environment?

-As part of the Local Concept Development (LCD) Process, an environmental screening is performed.
-The environmental screening identifies the issues, concerns, and potential “fatal flaws” related to the social, economic, and environmental resources that will aid in establishing impacts for the various alternatives.
-The screening includes a review of the potential impacts to air/noise receptors, ecological constraints, cultural resources, publicly owned parks and recreation areas, wildlife or waterfowl refuges, hazardous materials (known contaminated sites), socioeconomics, and environmental justice.
+As part of the Local Concept Development (LCD) Process, an environmental screening was performed.
+The environmental screening identified the issues, concerns, and potential “fatal flaws” related to the social, economic, and environmental resources that aided in establishing impacts for the various alternatives.
+The screening included a review of the potential impacts to air/noise receptors, ecological constraints, cultural resources, publicly owned parks and recreation areas, wildlife or waterfowl refuges, hazardous materials (known contaminated sites), socioeconomics, and environmental justice.

 At this stage in the project, the environmental screening has been prepared and reviewed by the New Jersey Department of Transportation (NJDOT) Bureau of Environmental Program Resources (BEPR).
-Once conceptual alternatives are developed, each alternative will be evaluated for its potential impacts to the environment, which will be a consideration in the recommendation of the Preliminary Preferred Alternative (PPA), as it is advanced in the LPE phase, will have further environmental and cultural resource studies conducted in accordance with State and Federal permitting agencies.
+The Preliminary Preferred Alternative (PPA), as it is advanced in the LPE phase, will have further environmental and cultural resource studies conducted in accordance with State and Federal permitting agencies.

 Why get involved?

-The project team is very interested in knowing how the local community uses the bridge, any current approach roadway concerns, and how the public sees possible conceptual alternative solutions.
-Community Outreach during the Study is a vital part of the transportation improvement process and public outreach will continue during the LPE and future phases of the project.
+The project team is very interested in knowing how the local community uses the bridge and any current approach roadway concerns, and welcomes input regarding the proposed bridge replacement improvements.
+Community Outreach during the LCD Study was an important part of the transportation improvement process and public outreach will continue during the LPE and future phases of the project.

 Why attend the public meetings?

-Attendance at public meetings is good way to make your voice heard and to ensure a successful project the meets the community’s needs and aspirations.
-If you are unable to attend a meeting, you can keep tabs on new project developments by visiting the Project Website and reviewing the meeting summary reports, and PowerPoint presentations.
-Naturally, coming out to the meeting, or attending online if the meeting is held virtually, is the best way to stay involved, provide input, and discuss any questions you may have with the project team present.
-However, if you still have questions, we’ve made it easy for you to reach the County and the Project Team directly by using the online contact form.
+Attendance at public meetings is a good way to make your voice heard and to ensure a successful project that meets the community’s needs and aspirations.
+If you are unable to attend a meeting, you can keep tabs on new project developments by visiting the project website and reviewing the meeting summary reports and PowerPoint presentations.
+Naturally, coming to the meeting, or attending online if the meeting is held virtually, is the best way to stay informed, provide input, and discuss any questions you may have with the project team present.
+However, if you still have questions, we’ve made it easy for you to reach the County and the Project Team directly by using the General Comment Form.

 How can I stay informed or offer suggestions?

 Bergen County and the cooperating agencies of NJTPA and NJDOT encourage transportation improvements that best balance transportation needs, the environment, community concerns and cost.
-As part of the Community Outreach effort, numerous meetings will be held to share project information and obtain input.
+As part of the Community Outreach effort, there will be outreach meetings held to share project information and obtain input.

 What if I have other questions or concerns about the project?

-Bergen County and the cooperating agencies of NJTPA and NJDOT, encourages community members to voice their concerns and contribute suggestions to the Project Team.
-To provide input, attend one of the public meetings or contact:
+Bergen County and the cooperating agencies of NJTPA and NJDOT encourage community members to voice their concerns and contribute suggestions to the Project Team.
+To ask questions or provide input, please use the General Comment Form or contact: